Spenca/SATSolver/README.md

 <br />
 **README**
 This file describes the contents of every file in the zip folder.
 In addition to the general descriptions of files, the Readme also includes details about our files that help people understand and use the code.
-Group member names and IDs are written in this file.
+Group member names are written in this file.
 <br />
 <br />
 **Report**